These companies continue to do business in Russia

 The list of companies continuing to operate in Russia is shrinking by the minute, but dozens of corporations including multinational manufacturers and hotel chains are still doing business in the country despite intense public pressure to withdraw over its invasion of Ukraine.

+Deutsche Bank on March 11 announced that it was "winding down" its business in Russia.
+The German financial giant had drawn fire for initially saying it intended to continue some of its activities in the country.

+Bridgestone as of Friday also will suspend activity at its sales offices and manufacturing at its tire plant in Ulyanovsk, Russia, but continue to pay its more than 1,000 workers in the country.
+It's also freezing new investments in and halting exports to Russia, it said.

-The decisions to withdraw or suspend operations come amid warnings by Russian prosecutors that existing companies could see their assets seized and CEOs critical of the government could face arrest, the Wall Street Journal reported, citing people familiar with the matter.
+The decisions to withdraw or suspend operations come amid menacing warnings by Russian prosecutors that existing companies could see their assets seized and top executives critical of the government could face arrest, the Wall Street Journal reported, citing people familiar with the matter.

 Caterpillar cited "supply chain disruptions and sanctions" for its March 9 decision to suspend operations at its Russian manufacturing facilities.
 "We recognize this is a time of incredible uncertainty for our valued employees, and we will continue to look for ways to support them," the maker of construction and mining equipment stated.